HomeSope Creek: The Name, and the Myth Built Around It

 Old Sope was a kindly person and little boys liked him so much that they ran away from home to visit him.
 He would tell them stories and teach them Cherokee words, the knowledge of which produced a pleasant feeling of superiority in the little boy and made them the envy of other children.
 Although a full-blooded Indian, Old Sope managed to remain in Cobb after the Indians emigrated, and such were his relations with his youthful white neighbors that he has left a pleasant memory to this day.

 At first glance, the old story has everything a historical tale likes to keep polished.
-Sope Creek Elementary School, an elementary school named for “Chief Sope.”
-A local creek carrying a softened version of the name.
+Sope Creek Elementary School, an East Cobb elementary school named for “Chief Sope.”
+A local creek carrying the name.
 A tale about a kindly Cherokee elder teaching settler children and somehow escaping removal.
-You will find it in publications from the National Parks Service, local park plaques, and in numerous books and publications.
+You will find the tale in publications from the National Parks Service, local park plaques, and in numerous books and publications.
 It is neat, flattering, and easy to pass along.

 The historic records tell a different story.
 They point to a Cherokee man named Soap, sometimes listed as Old Soap, who lived near what had become known as Soap’s Creek.
 They also point to his wife, Quaity Soap, and to years marked by theft, violence, forced moves, and, in the end, removal to Oklahoma on the Trail of Tears.
 The local legend may be easier on the nerves.
 The documented story is far harder, and far more worth telling.